-The Standards for Microbiology Investigations (SMI) Steering Committee develops standards for microbiology investigations.
+The UK Standards for Microbiology Investigations (UK SMI) Steering Committee develops standards for microbiology investigations.

-The SMI Steering Committee recommends and endorses NICE accredited microbiology standards.
-The committee oversees working groups who are responsible for the laboratory, clinical and public health input to the SMIs.
+The UK SMI steering committee recommends and endorses NICE accredited microbiology standards.
+The committee oversees working groups who are responsible for the laboratory, clinical and public health input to the UK SMIs.
 The working groups work with the Standards Unit and are accountable to the steering committee.

-The Standards unit responsible for the development of SMIs is core funded by Public Health England to cover the running costs of staff, Steering Committee and three Working Groups.
+The Standards Unit responsible for the development of UK SMIs is core funded by Public Health England to cover the running costs of staff, steering committee and three working groups.
 The running costs also include travel expenses for the chair, lay representatives and administrative costs of arranging meetings.
 Travel expenses for members are covered by their respective ‘partner organisations’.

-The NICE accreditation applies to all guidance produced since October 2009 using the SMI development processes.
+The NICE accreditation applies to all guidance produced since October 2009 using the UK SMI development processes.

 Steering committee membership